ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 specification defines `proof_alg`.

-For COSE_Key values, a `proof_alg` key parameter is likewise defined to avoid collision with the IANA "COSE Algorithms" registry [@IANA.COSE].
+For COSE_Key values, a `proof_alg` key parameter is likewise defined to avoid collisions with the IANA "COSE Algorithms" registry [@IANA.COSE].

 Implementations SHOULD NOT specify proof algorithms using the `alg` parameter.